luizbgomide/sovereign/rules.md

 **Falling**: Most creatures will take 1d6 damage per 10 full feet they fall, up to 20d6 maximum.
 Spikes or other hazardous terrain at the bottom will add at least 1d6 to the total.
 A creature that intentionally leaps or skids down in a controlled way makes a DEX or STR/Exert skill check at a difficulty of 7 + 1 for every 10 full feet; on a success, the effective distance fallen is halved.

-**Suffocation**: Creatures can fight or act normally without air for one round per point of Constitution, or 10 rounds for most NPCs.
-If they don’t move, they can quadruple this time.
+**Suffocation**: Creatures fight or act normally without air for one round per point of Constitution, or 10 rounds for most NPCs.
+If they don’t move, they quadruple this time.
 Once they run out of air, they must make a Physical save each round or take 1 HP per HD or level they have.

 **Starvation**: Each day of insufficient food (1 Ration) causes 1 [System Strain](#system-strain).

 **Dehydration**: Each day of insufficient water (a waterskin's worth) causes 3 System Strain.

 Starvation and Dehydration are ignored so long as the Delvers aren't trying to sleep in a dungeon.
-Assume that they can find sufficient food in the wilderness.
+Assume that they find sufficient food in the wilderness.

 ## Overland Travel